vnali/studio-plugin-docs/README.md

 *--overwritePubDate* | Without using this option, if the pubDate field has value, it is not overwritten.
 *--overwriteTitle* | Without using this option, if the title field has value, it is not overwritten.
 *--allowEmptyMetaValue* | Use this option to prevent overwriting by null values.
+*--propagateTo* | Use this option to propagate an epiosde to other sites by specifying sites for example `--propagateTo=en1,en2`
+*--setEnabledForSite* | Use this option to specify an epiosde status for example `--setEnabledForSite=0` to disable the episode

 ## Templating:
 ### Getting Podcasts: